-As an expression of our Christian values, Messiah College is committed to creating an atmosphere of dignity and respect and is responsible to uphold existing laws regarding a learning, living, and working environment free from harassment based on race, religion, ethnicity, gender, national origin, age, disability, marital status, amnesty, or veteran status.
+As an expression of our Christian values, Messiah College is committed to creating an atmosphere of dignity and respect for all people by fostering a learning, living, and working environment free from harassment based on race, religion, ethnicity, gender, national origin, age, disability, marital status, sexual orientation, amnesty, or veteran status.

 The authorization of, cover-up or participation in any act of harassment of any kind is strictly forbidden.
 Failure to abide by this policy will lead to disciplinary action which may include suspension of enrollment or loss of employment.